 "They're trying to help," he said.
 Greg's eyes snapped back to Jake, and turned pleading.

 "You can't really believe them, Jake?" he whined.
 "They'll kill me… us… as soon as they're done fishing our memories."

 "Stop pretending like they're the monsters, dad," he said coldly.
 "You know very well that's exactly what you've become."

 Greg froze, staring at his son in shock.
 "You really believe that?"

 "Yeah," Jake replied dryly.
-"From my perspective, doctor Vaska here isn't the bad guy here.
-It's you and that Hawke guy.
+"From my perspective, Doctor Vaska here isn't the bad guy here.
+It's you and Hawke.
 I've been nothing but happy here, happier than I've been for the last ten years.
-Yeah so a couple people tried to kill me, but I actually feel like I belong here.
+Yeah, so a couple people tried to kill me, but I actually feel like I belong here.
 I have real friends, not just people making friendly conversation with the temporary transfer student.
-Then your lot kidnap, interrogate, and beat me – it kind of puts things into perspective, you know?"
+Then your lot kidnap and interrogate me like I'm some kind of criminal – it kind of puts things into perspective, you know?"

 "It's just a bunch of kids here, dad," Jake said.
 "There aren't any killers or murderers or whatever.
 The thing that killed mom?
 That wasn't a lycanthrope."